ecies/js-ciphers/README.md

 ## Known limitations

 - `xchacha20-poly1305` is implemented with pure JS [`hchacha20`](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-xchacha#section-2.2) function and `node:crypto`'s `chacha20-poly1305` on node.
-- Currently (Nov 2024), `node:crypto`'s `chacha20-poly1305` is not supported on deno and [bun](https://github.com/oven-sh/bun/issues/8072), `@noble/ciphers`'s implementation is used on both platforms instead.
+- Currently (Mar 2025), `node:crypto`'s `chacha20-poly1305` is not supported on deno and [bun](https://github.com/oven-sh/bun/issues/8072), `@noble/ciphers`'s implementation is used on both platforms instead.
-- `deno` does not support **indirect** conditional exports.
-If you use this library to build another library, client code of your library probably falls back to the `node:crypto` implementation and may not work properly, specifically `aes-256-gcm` (16 bytes nonce) and `chacha20-poly1305`.
+- Some old versions of `deno` [do not support](https://github.com/denoland/deno/discussions/17964#discussioncomment-10917259) **indirect** conditional exports.
+If you use this library to build another library, client code of your library may fall back to the `node:crypto` implementation and not work properly, specifically `aes-256-gcm` (16 bytes nonce) and `chacha20-poly1305`.
+If you found such a problem, try upgrade deno to the latest version.